90-soft/Bus_Bunny_Parent/README.md

 ### Information We Collect
 #### Personal Information:
 To provide our services, we may collect personal information, including but not limited to:
--Names
+- Names
--Contact information (phone number)
+- Contact information (phone number)
--Student information (if provided by schools or parents).
+- Student information (if provided by schools or parents).

 ## Usage Data:
 We collect data on how the App is accessed and used, including: